DylanWhelan/EmergingTechnologies2023/README.md

-My JupyterLyte instance can be found here: https://dylanwhelan.github.io/EmergingTechnologies2023/
+My JupyterLyte instance can be found here, and the repository's notebooks can be found in the contents folder: https://dylanwhelan.github.io/EmergingTechnologies2023/